ss7172/MLforClimate/journal.md

 - Pattern emerged.
 All building id's have regular data points after `2016/05/20 17:00:00`
 - Removed building-id 53 from the dataset.
 - Please refer to datapoints.csv for details on the exact date post which the building_id's show regular meter_readings.
-- Implemented baseline models - LBGM, XGBoost and tuned the hyperparameters of XGboost - RMSE is around 95%
+- Implemented baseline models - LBGM, XGBoost and tuned the hyperparameters of XGboost - RMSE is around 95 kWh
-- Next to try - feature engineering - Challenges - random spikes in meter_reading - can it be explained somehow on the basis of features ??!
+- Engineered features - both rolling and lagged features based on time and weather.
+- Total number of features - 53.
+- Implemented LightGBM with test RMSE of 16.27 kWh which is a significant drop.
+- Implemented XGBoost (tuned hyperparametes) with test RMSE of